Human-Robotics-Lab/CuranWeb/user_interface.md

 std::unique_ptr<Window> viewer = std::make_unique<Window>(std::move(param));
 ```

-with the window and context created we create a container
+with the window and context created we create a container and its corresponding page

 ```cpp
 std::unique_ptr<ImageDisplay> image_display = ImageDisplay::make();